AustejaSk/JourneyPins/README.md

 9. [License](#license)

 ## Overview
 JourneyPins uses React Leaflet to offer users an interactive mapping experience.
 Users can mark the countries they’ve visited and add customizable pins to specific locations.
 Each pin can be categorized (e.g., landmarks, hiking spots, or museums) and personalized with a unique title and image.
-Currently, the app does not persist data, so marked countries and pins will reset upon refresh.
-Future updates will introduce data storage capabilities.
+Users can create an account and log in with email and password.
+Data saving is still under development, so added pins will reset upon refresh.

 ## Technologies
 - **React**: Used for building the user interface of the application.
 - **React Leaflet**: Used to integrate an interactive map into the app.
 - **SCSS**: Used for styling the application with nested rules and variables.
 - **Vite**: Used as a build tool for a fast and efficient development environment.
+- **Firebase**: Used for authentication and data storage.

 ## Features
 - **Mark countries**: Users can mark countries they have visited on a world map by directly clicking on the country or typing its name into the control panel.
 They can also choose any color they want for marked countries to customize the map.